Learn how to get social media content ideas for engaging social media posts so you can boost your social media engagement and branding.

 What kind of social content are your competitors sharing and how their audience is responding?
 Think about how you could put your own spin on their best social media posts.

-You can also look at influencers in your industry and see what kinds of social media posts are resonating with their followers.
+You can also look at social influencers in your industry and see what kinds of social media posts are resonating with their followers.

 #6.
 Try Newsjacking

-Newsjacking is the practice of aligning a brand with a current event, in an attempt to piggyback off the media attention and boost the brand’s exposure.
+Newsjacking is the practice of aligning a brand with a current event, in an attempt to piggyback off media attention and boost the brand’s exposure.